Projects

 Nakavango

 A breeding programme was started in Victoria Falls in 2007, on private land, with two cows from Chipingali and a bull (ex Imire calf) from Matusadona.
-They have been very successful with four calves each and we recently offered some moderate support, $4,000 as other organisations have a much greater role there.
+They have been very successful with four calves each and we recently offered some moderate support, $6,000 as other organisations have a much greater role there.

 One calf and two bulls have joined the breeding programme in North Luangwa NP in Zambia.
+More rhinos are being translocated out as their carrying capacity has been reached.